LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 - The VkLayerInstanceLink contains the next entity's vkGetInstanceProcAddr used by a layer.
 - The VkLayerDeviceLink contains the next entity's vkGetInstanceProcAddr and vkGetDeviceProcAddr used by a layer.
 - Given the above structures set up by the loader, layer must initialize their dispatch table as follows:
-  -Find the  VkLayerInstanceCreateInfo/VkLayerDeviceCreateInfo structure in the VkInstanceCreateInfo/VkDeviceCreateInfo structure.
+  - Find the  VkLayerInstanceCreateInfo/VkLayerDeviceCreateInfo structure in the VkInstanceCreateInfo/VkDeviceCreateInfo structure.
-  -Get the next entity's vkGet*ProcAddr from the "pLayerInfo" field.
+  - Get the next entity's vkGet*ProcAddr from the "pLayerInfo" field.
-  -For CreateInstance get the next entity's vkCreateInstance by calling the "pfnNextGetInstanceProcAddr":
+  - For CreateInstance get the next entity's vkCreateInstance by calling the "pfnNextGetInstanceProcAddr": pfnNextGetInstanceProcAddr(NULL, "vkCreateInstance").
-     pfnNextGetInstanceProcAddr(NULL, "vkCreateInstance").
-  -For CreateDevice get the next entity's vkCreateDevice by calling the "pfnNextGetInstanceProcAddr":
+  - For CreateDevice get the next entity's vkCreateDevice by calling the "pfnNextGetInstanceProcAddr": pfnNextGetInstanceProcAddr(NULL, "vkCreateDevice").
-     pfnNextGetInstanceProcAddr(NULL, "vkCreateDevice").
-  -Advanced the linked list to the next node: pLayerInfo = pLayerInfo->pNext.
+  - Advanced the linked list to the next node: pLayerInfo = pLayerInfo->pNext.
-  -Call down the chain either CreateDevice or CreateInstance -Initialize your layer dispatch table by calling the next entity's Get*ProcAddr function once for each Vulkan command needed in your dispatch table
+  - Call down the chain either CreateDevice or CreateInstance
+  - Initialize your layer dispatch table by calling the next entity's Get*ProcAddr function once for each Vulkan command needed in your dispatch table

+Example code for CreateInstance:
+Example code for CreateDevice
+#### Special Considerations
+Wrapping versus maps.
+create dispatchable objects